Fuchsiii/nodep-date-input-polyfill/README.md

+# DO NOT USE THIS.
+It is heavily modified and will not run correctly out of the box.
+Use the original project instead.

 # nodep-date-input-polyfill

 Just include this simple script and IE, Firefox, and macOS Safari will support `<input type="date">`, without any dependencies, not even jQuery!